rsjones94/pyfluv/README.md

 A python package for the analysis of stream planform, profile and cross sections with a focus on restoration and mitigation.

 This project is currently PRE-ALPHA.
+You *could* download it right now, but it wouldn't be a good use of your time.
+Come back later!

 ## Getting Started